suent/Carpenter.AzurePipelines/docs/variables.md

 Comma separated list of stacks deploy nuget should execute for.
 Publishes NuGet packages created by this pipeline.
 This value is set by the `deployNuGet` parameter.

+# Carpenter.Deploy.NuGet.TargetFeed.Dev

+The target NuGet feed to use when deploying NuGet packages to the Dev stack.
+This value is set by the `deployNuGetTargetFeedDev` parameter.

+# Carpenter.Deploy.NuGet.TargetFeed.Test1

+The target NuGet feed to use when deploying NuGet packages to the Test1 stack.
+This value is set by the `deployNuGetTargetFeedTest1` parameter.

+# Carpenter.Deploy.NuGet.TargetFeed.Test2

+The target NuGet feed to use when deploying NuGet packages to the Test2 stack.
+This value is set by the `deployNuGetTargetFeedTest2` parameter.

+# Carpenter.Deploy.NuGet.TargetFeed.Stable

+The target NuGet feed to use when deploying NuGet packages to the Stable stack.
+This value is set by the `deployNuGetTargetFeedStable` parameter.

+# Carpenter.Deploy.NuGet.TargetFeed.ProdUS

+The target NuGet feed to use when deploying NuGet packages to the ProdUS stack.
+This value is set by the `deployNuGetTargetFeedProdUS` parameter.